×

-A hand fracture is a break in one of the bones in the hand.
-The bones in your hand include phalanges, which are the small bones that form the thumb and fingers, and the metacarpals, the five bones located in the hand’s palm.
-This type of injury occurs when force is applied to the bone, either along the shaft or near the surface of a joint.
-In most cases, a hand fracture can be treated with nonsurgical treatment.
+A hand fracture is a break in one of the bones of the hand.
+The bones in your hand include phalanges (the small bones that form the thumb and fingers) and metacarpals (the five bones located in the hand’s palm).
+A hand fracture occurs when force is applied to the bone, either along the shaft or near the surface of a joint.
+In most cases, a hand fracture can be treated with nonsurgical techniques.
 However, severe fractures may require surgery to realign the broken pieces of the affected bone or bones.

 Causes and Risk Factors of Hand Fractures

 A hand fracture can be caused by a fall, crush injury, twisting injury, improper use of tools or equipment, or through direct contact in sports.
-The most common hand fracture is a boxer’s fracture, a fracture of the fifth metacarpal, which is the bone that supports the little finger.
-A boxer’s fracture is caused by punching or striking a hard object with a closed a fist.
+The most common hand fracture is a boxer’s fracture – a fracture of the fifth metacarpal, which is the bone that supports the little finger.
+A boxer’s fracture is caused by punching or striking a hard object with a closed fist.

 Symptoms of Hand Fractures

 Symptoms of a hand fracture will vary depending on the location and severity of the fracture.
-Common signs and symptoms include:
+Proper treatment is key to a full recovery and the continuation of your ability to do the things you love.
+Common signs and symptoms of hand fractures to look out for include:

 • Tenderness or pain